navis-org/navis/docs/source/install.rst

 .. topic:: Installing Python 3

-   On **Linux** and **OSX (Mac)**, simply go to https://www.python.org to download + install Python3.
-I recommend getting Python 3.5 or 3.6 as newer versions may still have compatibility problems with some of navis's dependencies.
+   On **Linux** and **OSX (Mac)**, simply go to https://www.python.org to download + install Python3 (version 3.6 or later).
+I recommend getting 3.7 as 3.8 may still cause problems with some of navis' dependencies.

    On **Windows**, things are bit more tricky.
 While navis is written in pure Python, some of its dependencies are written in C for speed and need to be